z0mbix/rolecule/README.md

 `rolecule` is a simple tool to help you test your ansible roles by creating systemd enabled containers with either docker or podman, then converging them with ansible.
 We're basically treating containers as mini VMs.

 Once converged, it will run a verifier to test it all.
-Currently, the only supported provisioner is [goss](https://github.com/goss-org/goss), but [testinfra](https://testinfra.readthedocs.io/) will be added soon.
+Currently, the only supported provisioner is [goss](https://github.com/goss-org/goss), but others may be added at some point in the future.

-This should speed up testing your roles if you're using local or remote virtual machines.
+This should speed up testing your roles if you're currently using local or remote virtual machines.

 ## Usage

-First, you need to create a simple `rolecule.yml` file in the root of your role/module/recipe, e.g.:
+First, you need to create a simple `rolecule.yml` file in either the root of your role or in the `tests` directory, e.g.:

 ```yaml
 ---